erikdahlstrand/redraw/README.md

 <script src="./redraw.min.js" />
 ```

-Instanciate a new Redraw object with a reference to the image element:
+Create a new Redraw object with a reference to the image element:

 ```html
 <img src="demo-image.jpg" id="target" />